pradel/cartable/README.md

 </div>

 Cartable aims to provide you the best DX to develop your node.js applications.
 It's focused on server-only applications.
-Heavily inspired by [backpack](https://github.com/jaredpalmer/backpack), the idea is a zero-config tool so you don't have to spend hours to configure your project for the tenth time.
+Heavily inspired by [backpack](https://github.com/jaredpalmer/backpack), the idea is a zero-config tool giving you all the tools you need.
 You can use it for new apps as well as existing ones.

 ## Features

 - [TypeScript](https://github.com/microsoft/TypeScript) support out of the box
 - Fast, using [swc](https://github.com/swc-project/swc) to transpile the code
 - Great DX, readable error messages, live reloading etc
+- Fast tests with [jest](https://github.com/facebook/jest) and [swc](https://github.com/swc-project/swc)
 - Zero-config, one dependency
 - Easily customizable